The William Faulkner Collection

 He met dozens of classes and other University and town groups, reading from his works and answering all manner of questions about them and a wide range of other topics as well.
 He held conferences with students and participated in the life of the University from classroom to athletic field.
 By the end of his first year of association with the University, he had be- come a resident of Albemarle County, dividing his time between Mississippi and Virginia.
 Faulkner’s first connection with the University had taken place in the autumn of 1931 when he attended the Southern Writer’s Conference in Charlottesville under the direction of James Southall Wilson.

 Please note that W.W.
 Norton holds copyright to all of Faulkner’s published works.
-If you would like to reproduce original manuscript materials from our collection that pertain to these published works, including holograph drafts and typescripts, please contact:
+If you would like to publish images in print or online of original manuscript materials from our collection that pertain to these published works, including holograph drafts and typescripts, please contact:

 Ms. Claire Reinertsen